Tests after a brain tumour has been identified

 You usually need to stay in hospital for a few days when you have your biopsy.
 Some hospitals may do the surgery as a day case, which means you do not need to stay in hospital overnight.

-After the operation, a special doctor called a pathologist examines the sample in the laboratory.
+After the operation, a doctor called a pathologist examines the sample in the laboratory.
 The tests performed on the tumour in the laboratory may take 1-2 weeks to complete.
 If a sample of tumour is sent for genetic profiling it will take longer for your test results to come back.

-Pathology report: A doctor called a pathologist examines the sample of brain tumour.
-He or she will write a report on the biopsy sample.
+Pathology report: The pathologist will write a report on the biopsy sample.
 The pathology report will give your doctors more information about your tumour and its grade and help them to decide if you need further treatment.
 Read more about brain tumour grades.

 Genetic profiling: Samples of your tumour may be sent to a special laboratory to get information on your DNA.
 This is called genetic or DNA profiling.
 It can give your doctor more detailed information about your tumour to help plan the best course of treatment for you.
 Your sample may need to be sent abroad for genetic profiling, so it may take longer to get your result to come back.